 Published on 11 Nov 2011 by Adriano

-View Triumph Speed Triple R at the 2011 EICMA photo gallery
+View the full Piaggio Group line-up at the 2011 EICMA photo gallery